dbcraig/LmRaC/README.md

 ### Tips

 > **What's Enough?** Do not feel you must populate an index with hundreds of articles.
 Often, answers require only a few articles.
-Since searches return results sorted by relevance, it is often sufficient to only download 10 of the best citations to answer common questions.
+Since searches return results sorted by relevance, it is often sufficient to only download 10 of the best citations to answer most common questions.

 > **Pathway References:** When asking a question about pathways in particular, explicitly mention the pathway.
 For example, "How is smoking related to the NSCLC pathway?" is more likely to reference both the pathway for NSCLC (KEGG [hsa0522](https://www.genome.jp/pathway/hsa05223)) and the disease (MeSH [D002289](https://meshb.nlm.nih.gov/record/ui?ui=D002289)).